1. Proprietary Club, Management and Control

 The Membership Liaison Group may, with the written permission of the Company, appoint task groups selected from Members willing to join the same for such purposes and with such powers as are approved by the Company.
 Each task group will appoint its own officers to perform such specific duties as are approved by the Company.

-The Annual General Meeting of the Club will be held in Spring each year (normally the end of Feb/early March).
-The venue of the Annual General Meeting will be the Clubhouse or such other venue as may be determined by the Company.
-All Life, Founder, Full and Associate Members of the Club will (unless suspended) be entitled to attend and vote by the show of hands at the Annual General Meeting.
+The Club Annual Review of the Club will be issued in spring each year (normally March).
+All Life, Founder, Full and Associate Members of the Club will (unless suspended) be entitled to receive the review and vote.
 Corporate Members will have one vote per Debenture purchased.
-The Chairman, or his or her nominated representative, will chair the Annual General Meeting.
+The Chairman, or his or her nominated representative, will the issue the review.

 • An Associate Member may introduce not more than three playing guests on weekdays.